AmiraIsAmiraOMG/Nexus-Launcher/README.md

 ## ⚠️ Disclaimer

-**NexusGUI is not affiliated with Epic Games or Fortnite**.
+**Nexus is not affiliated with Epic Games or Fortnite**.
 This tool is for educational and offline use only.
 Using it to modify the game or bypass anti-cheat on official servers may result in a ban.
 Please use responsibly!

 ---